Nuestman/mineaid-webapp/MineAid_v11_Change_Log.md

 ## Pending
 2. Function to select final triage based on total tews
 3. Delete and modify entry functionality
+4. JS object not being handled correctly (non-standard) in the code.
+[Object: null prototype] Explanation

 # Session 091124